tfmrodge/SubsurfaceSinks/README.md

 ## BioretentionBlues
 Currently implemented with the BioretentionBlues subclass, which is parameterized for a bioretention cell as per Rodgers et al (2022).
 Read the paper here https://doi.org/10.1021/acs.est.1c07555

-You can also run the BioretentionBlues subclass as parameterized for the Pine and 8th st system in Vancouver, Canada as presented in Rodgers et al. (in prep).
+You can also run the BioretentionBlues subclass as parameterized for the Pine and 8th st system in Vancouver, Canada as presented in Rodgers and Wang et al. (2023).
+Read that paper and the updates to the model hereL https://pubs.acs.org/doi/10.1021:/acs.estlett.3c00203.
 For this work, we introduced a few new capabilities, including the ability to run the model across intensity-duration-frequency curves.
 These are currently defined for the City of Vancouver, running them efficiently uses the joblib parallelization package which can be found here: https://joblib.readthedocs.io/en/latest/

 ## WastewaterWetland
 Implementation for a subsurface flow wastewater treatment wetland.
 Currently paramterized for the Oro Loma Horizontal Levee system in San Leandro, California.